whitneyburton/portfolios/students/1701-front/chris_jordan/20170302-chris-jordan-m1.markdown

  3: Application shows strong effort towards organization, content, and proper syntax

-Static Composition Challenges
+#### Static Composition Challenges

- These assignment was meant to challenge and expand our HTML & CSS skills  We were given creative license, however the objective was to build something that respected the integrity of the original design.
+ These assignments was meant to challenge and expand our HTML & CSS skills  We were given creative license, however the objective was to build something that respected the integrity of the original design.

 ####  Static Composition 1